ngochangjelly/lottery-image-detection/README.md

 # lottery-image-detection

-This project uses Google Cloud Vision to extract text from the lottery image and uses Nodejs as a server to communicate with fromend
+- This project uses Google Cloud Vision to extract text from the lottery image and uses Nodejs as a server to communicate with fromend
+- The process could be described as: User uploads lottery image in the client side -> image data is transfered to the server -> the server uses Google Cloud Vision service to extract text from the image -> crawl lottery prizes data to compare with the extracted text -> return to the client the result whether the user wins the prize or not

 ## Requirements